-When you hear digital it’s easy to assume this means e-commerce.
+When you hear the word 'digital' it’s easy to assume this means e-commerce.
 When, in fact, digital influence has little to do with e-commerce.

 LUSH created the LUSH Player to bring their shoppers closer to all elements of their brand: interviews with inspiring activists, behind the scene videos featuring Q&A’s with product developers, videos advocating for environmental issues and product chain transparency.
 And so much more.
-They’re not focusing on selling more online; instead, they’re focusing on conversation and connection with their shoppers, which is leading to double digital growth on the high street.
+They’re focusing on conversation and connection with their shoppers, which is leading to double digital growth on the high street.

 Starbucks are one of the most engaging brands online, creating successful online communities and engaging with followers daily online.
 Read here How Starbucks Built an Engaging Brand on Social Media.

 What can you take away to increase footfall to your own store?

 What may feel mundane to you could be of interest to your shoppers.
 Would you have ever thought people would want to watch a bath bomb fizz set to music from Lush?
 And yet they do, by the thousands.
 What’s your bath bomb equivalent?